 - Always supervise children in and around water at all times.

 - If in a large group of adults, create a schedule of water watchers.

 - Install a four-sided pool fence that completely separates the house and play area of the yard from the pool area.

 - Keep children away from pool fences to make sure they don’t climb on them.
 Chain link fences are easy for most young children to climb.

-- Use gate that closes and latches by itself whenever it is opened, and make sure it is on the inside the gate, out of reach of small children
+- Use a gate that closes and latches by itself whenever it is opened, and make sure it is on the inside of the gate, out of reach of small children.

 - Teach everyone in your house how to dial 911 in an emergency

-- Learn how to do CPR on a child.
+- Learn CPR.
 CPR classes are offered by the American Red Cross, local hospitals, and many other organizations.